WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/m.md

 For more information, see [UI elements](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements).

 ## message

+Don't use as a verb.
+Instead, use *send, receive,* or a contextually relevant term.

+OK to use as a noun.
+If required, you can also provide adjective to present further context, such as *text message, email message, audio message* or *video message*.

 ## meta

+For the [Make WordPress Meta Team](https://make.wordpress.org/meta/), capitalize *Meta*.

+In general, don't hyphenate words beginning with *meta-* such as *metadata,* and *metafeed* unless *meta-* is followed by a proper noun or it is absolutely necessary to avoid confusion.

+For more information, see [Hyphens](https://make.wordpress.org/docs/style-guide/punctuation/hyphens/).

 ## metadata

 One word.
 Not *meta data* or *meta-data*.

 ## method

 ## MHz, megahertz

 Initialism for *megahertz*.